Do you need information on UX design trends?

 Rajeesh is a Director and Creative Head at Acodez, a leading web design company in India.
 He helps the company to meet its clients’ needs to craft a compelling online presence.
 His 10+ years experience and expertise in UX, UI, Information Architecture and Wireframing help the company to develop user-friendly, pleasing and aesthetically appealing websites.
 He regularly researches and writes about the latest trends in web designing and development.

-Readers, please share so other website creators learn how to effectively implement the UX design process.
+Readers, please share so other website creators learn how to effectively implement the UX design trends described in this post.

 Did the author omit any UX design trends?
 Are there any digital UX trends you can recommend to enhance a marketer’s user experience strategy?
 I look forward to your views.